 Jeong Woo Jae and her big dogs.
 Jeong Woo Jae’s beautiful surreal dogs are next to a woman or young girl.
 This made her paintings on canvas beautifully stand out.
 The dogs in the paintings seem to be centered around a beautiful sunny day.
-What made these paintings stand out were the colors used to make them seem so life-like.
+Furthermore, what made these paintings stand out were the colors used to make them seem so life-like.

 Kangzi’s pieces were very different from most artists.
 Its pieces were that of someone looking at different countries and cultures.
 It was surprising as most of his pieces were of food stands from Mexico or just places around Mexico.
-The ones that weren’t were that of famous buildings such as Hotel Budapest.
+The ones that weren’t were famous buildings such as Hotel Budapest.

-Known for displaying its work inside the plastic wrapping, Q.Rock’s display was no different this year.
-Showing paintings inside of wrapping is a must for them.
+Known for displaying its work inside plastic wrapping, Q.Rock’s display was no different this year.
+Showing paintings inside of the wrapping is a must for them.
 But what caught my attention was the holographic portraits that, as you moved, showed the items of the paintings inside the wrapping, and as you walked away or stared at them directly, it just appeared to be a painting.

 Webtoons had a special display from fan favorites or just some of the most popular Webtoons from this past year.
 The lucky winners were Gasfard, Joo Dong Geun, Llama, and Han Kyoung Chal.
 Moreover, two of these authors’ works have been turned into K- dramas Llama’s Tomorrow and Han Kyoung Chal’s Our Beloved Summer, both available on Netflix.